microsoft/AirSim-Drone-Racing-Lab/README.md

 ## AirSim Drone Racing Lab Features and API
 - The API is documented at [airsimdroneracinglab API doc](https://microsoft.github.io/AirSim-Drone-Racing-Lab/api.html)

--

--

 ## Questions
-Please open a Github Issue on **this** repository (not [AirSim](https://github.com/microsoft/AirSim)) for any technical questions w.r.t. the Neurips competition.
+Please open a Github Issue on **this** repository (not [AirSim](https://github.com/microsoft/AirSim)) for any technical questions associated with AirSim Drone Racing Lab.

-# Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.